rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 Any changes you make to product data, you can set a schedule for your product feed to be updated automatically.
 You do not need to manually update the product feed every time you make changes to your products.

 **Advanced Custom Fields**
 WooCommerce doesn't provide certain fields such as Brand, GTIN, UPC, Age-group, Gender, etc. Many merchant shops require these data.
-Hence, WooCommerce Product Feed Manager creates these custom fields for you so that you can generate accurate product feed without any extra coding or plugins.
+Hence, Product Feed Manager for WooCommerce creates these custom fields for you so that you can generate accurate product feed without any extra coding or plugins.

 You will have many more features to help you generate product feed at ease.